infoatgodreams/GoDreams-Repository/Volume 3/Care Standards/Associated sector innovations/Untitled.md

 ### Preventing Pregnancies

-- Early marriage and teenage pregnancy is damaging to a woman&#39;s health in several ways.
+- Early marriage and teenage pregnancy is damaging to a woman's health in several ways.
 It leads to abortions, premature births, risky childbirth, small baby, and subsequent effects on the family.
 We can stop early child marriages by creating awareness in community.
 - Repeated pregnancies cause anemia, cancer cervix and prolapse of uterus
 - Abortions are best avoided, except when essential
 - Unsafe abortions through illegal providers (quack or doctor) are riskier than childbirth